 - Next, turn off the “Real-time protection if off, leaving your device vulnerable” option.

 These steps will temporarily disable antivirus on Windows 10.
 In addition, if you want to enable real-time antivirus protection again, you can restart your computer or follow the same operation above to turn on the option.

 You also have the option to disable your Windows Defender through the Group Policy.

-- On your keyboard, press Windows + R, type in the following command “gpedit.msc” in the Run dialog.
+- On your keyboard, press Windows + R, and type in the following command “gpedit.msc” in the Run dialog.
 Press Enter to open Group Policy on Windows 10.

 - Locate the Computer Configuration, select Administrative Templates, then choose Windows Components.
 Finally, select Microsoft Defender Antivirus.